Wick119/js-coding/README.md

 # Basic JavaScript Coding Practice

-A curated list of JavaScript coding problems solved and sorted by interview priority.
+A curated list of JavaScript coding problems solved and sorted by priority.

 ---